AlexWaygood/typeshed-stats/examples/example.md

 Typeshed currently has 2 unique allowlist entries for `bleach` when running stubtest in CI.

-### Pyright settings in CI: *strict*
+### Pyright settings in CI: *strict on some files*

-All files in this stubs package are tested with the stricter pyright settings in typeshed's CI.
+Some files in this stubs package are tested with the stricter pyright settings in typeshed's CI; some are excluded from the stricter settings.

 ### Statistics on the annotations in typeshed's stubs for `bleach`